The contraceptive injection – Everything you need to know

 People who:

-• want their fertility to return to normal immediately after finishing on a contraceptive or planning pregnancy in the next year
+- want their fertility to return to normal immediately after finishing on a contraceptive or are planning pregnancy in the next year

-• are on blood thinners like warfarin should try the Sayana Press rather than Depo-Provera as less chance of severe bruising
+- are on blood thinners like warfarin.
+However, you could try the Sayana Press rather than Depo-Provera as the needle is smaller so there is less chance of severe bruising

 Side effects